crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 You may need a DevOps team to manage the microservices in addition to the team you are on.
 You probably invented the need for a _latency investigation team._  This is how you know you have been taken to the cleaners by your software contractors.
-They are happy, but you are not getting what you wanted out of the investment.

-All of these problems exist in Big Tech, and everywhere, due to the microservices myth, and misunderstanding

-Management can sense, something seems wrong here, as our calls can take up to 10 seconds to do some trivial operation, and our team sizes have ballooned.
-Could it be we have adopted the entirely wrong approach to programming?
-It would be challenging, and an angry mob would likely run any manager out of town if they were to stand up and say, we have failed with our microservices approach to coding.
-It would be going against the existing success which was achieved; how can you be critical when you didn't write this software they may say?

-It can be difficult to go against the grain; and would not lead to a good review.

-I can be critical because I have a history of making careful cost-benefit judgements along the way, like these.
-Good friends of mine in management roles, who seek me out to be successful in cost-constrained and high velocity software environments.
+Programmers will be happy, but a business may be unproductie as a result.

-I take joy in the craft, but I am in software to be successful first and foremost fo the business and teams I am on.
+I also take great joy in the software craft.

+I am in software to be successful first and foremost for the business and teams I am on.

 # Conclusion